Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 4 MP
 Damage: x1 (Physical)
-Special: This attack is made with Double Boon 1.
-If it succeeds, you begin Grappling with the target.
+Special: This attack succeeds, you begin Grappling with the target.
 Description: Moving in to grapple with foes.
 Unlike Tier 0’s Grab, this represents someone with skill and training making the attempt.
 This could represent a skilled wrestler’s grab, a disciplined takedown, jujutsu locks, or the like.

 **Suplex**